Polymer Clay Creative Block for Sellers: The Bestseller Trap and Real Resets

 Burnout (Physical and Mental)

-You've been producing so much that creating feels like a chore.
-This is especially common for makers who sell - when your hobby becomes your job, it stops being an escape.
+You have been producing so much that creating feels like a chore.
+This lands hardest on makers who sell, because the hobby has turned into a job and stopped being an escape.

-The fix: Make something you'll never sell.
+The fix: Make something you will never sell.
 Make a gift.
 Make something just for you.
-Reconnect with why you started.
+Reconnect with the reason you started.

 8 Exercises to Break Through